 All students who wish to be admitted to Mesalands Community College must submit a completed application for admission to the Office of Enrollment Management.
+Students may also apply online at my.mesalands.edu.

 Degree/Applied Science Certificate Programs

 Submit an official transcript from an accredited secondary school or GED program, showing date of graduation,